Reviews of Alma’s piano and violin concertos

-Reviews of Cinderella in Vienna
+Reviews of Cinderella

 Eleven-year-old Alma Deutscher sparkles with her first opera.
 World Premiere of “Cinderella” at the Casino Baumgarten in Vienna: The opera of the eleven-year-old British composer Alma Deutscher sparkles with original ideas.
 Vienna – This evening at Casino Baumgarten, Alma Deutscher is almost everywhere.
 She accompanies Cinderella from the piano, suddenly stands on the stage next to the main character, and plays on the violin delicate second voice to the fairy tale character.
 Then Alma Deutscher also sings in one scene and during the break gives autograms quite cheerfully.
 Amazingly relaxed is this amazing girl who wrote this amazingly good opera herself.
 Stylistically Cinderella moves carefree between Viennese Classic and earlier Romantic.
 From this inventory of music history, however, emerge remarkable inspirations, which understand the psychological corset of the characters.
 Here, someone with a great deal of empathy moves into the characters.
 And she also understands how to build scenes, keep them in tension, and orchestrate dense atmospheres.
 Alma Deutscher proves talent for the humorous as well as the melancholy.
 Ljubisa Tosic, Der Standard, 12/2016.